ajmccredie/The-Irish-Hexanator/README.md

   - **Feature testing**

-    Testing all interactive features involved manually clicking on every link on each page.
+    Testing all interactive features involved manually clicking on every link and inputting text to the input element.

     - All social media links in footer bring the user to the corresponding social media platform for them to log in.
-    - the input field is interactive and adds the inputted text to the final full sentence or 'Hex'.
+    - the input field is interactive and adds the inputted text to the final full-sentence or completed 'Hex'.

     ## **[Users experience](#users-experience)**